 The Friday before Mothers' Day and the day following the Art Fair/Open House, grandparents and special elders are invited to spend a morning at CEE.
 After enjoying breakfast and a short program in the Community Center, grandparents visit their grandchildren's classrooms and the Art Fair.
 The children could not be prouder as they share their work with these very special people in their lives.

-The Physical Education Department sponsors a two day Olympic program for all elementary students.
+CEE's Physical Education department sponsors a two-day Olympic program for all elementary students in May.
 Opening ceremonies begin with a recital where every grade level performs a dance.
-Events are held where each grade level is divided into four teams, and children compete only against the other children in their grade.
+Events are held where each grade level is divided into four teams, and students compete only against the other students in their grade.
 Athletic events such as an obstacle course, the 50 yard dash, basketball toss, and jump roping are held.
 All kindergarten children receive a ribbon for participating and bronze, silver, and gold medals are awarded to the winning teams in the 1st-3rd grade division as well as the winners in the 4th-6th grade division.

 Each school year, CEE welcomes a number of highly-regarded experts from a wide variety of fields to speak to the members of its community.
 From issues related to early childhood development, to cyber security and beyond, The Center works to make its campus a place where everyone can learn--including parents and friends!